RubenVerborgh/promiscuous/README.md

        alt="Promises/A+ logo" title="Promises/A+ 1.0 compliant" align="right" />
 </a>

-promiscuous is the smallest implementation of the [Promises/A+ spec](http://promises-aplus.github.com/promises-spec/).
+promiscuous is a tiny implementation of the [Promises/A+ spec](http://promises-aplus.github.com/promises-spec/).

 It is promise library in JavaScript, **small** (< 1kb [minified](https://raw.github.com/RubenVerborgh/promiscuous/dist/promiscuous-node.js) / < 0.6kb gzipped) and **fast**.